Magz8984/Build/README.md

 ## Version
-1.0
+1.1.1

 ## How It Works

 The application accepts two arguments from version 1.0

 -v : Shows current running  version of the build

 build : Building The File Structure

+spark : Make sure you navigate to the project directory to make your gradle app a spark project :fire:

 ## Installation